 But the truth is, Aboriginal people are still excluded.
 The construction industry is a case in point.

-A lack of understanding, support and Aboriginal role models in the construction industry meant that very few Aboriginal people even considered employment in our industry.
+A lack of understanding, support and Aboriginal role models in the facility services industry meant that very few Aboriginal people even considered employment in our industry.
 And without Aboriginal people joining the industry, the lack of understanding and negative perceptions of Aboriginal people would continue.

 There’s a gap between our industry’s best intentions and positive outcomes for the Indigenous community.
 This is what motivates us.
 And the people who are excluded are our inspiration.
 For everyone at Marawar, it’s all about bridging the gap to create opportunities for Aboriginal people.
 Outcomes that change or even save lives.
 Outcomes that transform communities.